Cloud-Code-AI/terra-lambda/README.md

 ## Features

 - **S3 Integration**: Downloads Terraform files directly from a specified S3 bucket.
 - **Automated Terraform Execution**: Automatically initializes and applies Terraform plans.
+It uses terraform 1.5.7 which is truly open source, so no need to worry about the license issue.

 ## Prerequisites